jeceljr/digitalCPUzoo/drv16/README.md

 The complexity of this logic is a result of there not being a good place to include the **LBU** and **SLT** instructions.

+Branches are the only case when no register is written to as the result is saved in *cond* instead.
+IR0 selects between *GE* amd *NE* inputs and *alt* inverts the test. *alt* is just the lowest bit of the immediate value before it is optionally cleared by *even*. *we* is enabled except during the execution of branches while *immLow* is enabled during the fetch of the instruction after a branch.

+Fetches force rD to the *PC* while field rS1 is forced to the *PC* during the execution of a jump or for fetches except after a branch.

 ## Software